louiewang820/IMDB_viz_python/README.md

 This dashboard is aimed at providing users with an easy-to-use and efficient way to find and select the movies they'll love.

+## Usage

 ## Installation

 ## Contributing

 Interested in contributing?
-Check out the [contributing guidelines](https://github.com/UBC-MDS/IMDB_Viz_R/blob/main/CONTRIBUTING.md).
-Please note that this project is released with a [Code of Conduct](https://github.com/UBC-MDS/IMDB_Viz_R/blob/main/CODE_OF_CONDUCT.md).
+Check out the [contributing guidelines](https://github.com/louiewang820/IMDB_viz_python/blob/main/CONTRIBUTING.md).
+Please note that this project is released with a [Code of Conduct](https://github.com/louiewang820/IMDB_viz_python/blob/main/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

-## App Images
+## Description of the data

+For the dashboard, we're sourcing the data from Kaggle, which is a well-known platform for data science and machine learning projects.
+It can be accessed [here](https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows).
+The dataset contains 1000 observations of movie data with a compressive set of features.
+Some of the key features are the movie's title (Series_Title), the certificate issued (Certificate), release year (Released_Year), runtime (Runtime), genre (Genre), IMDB rating (IMDB_Rating), meta score (Meta_score), director (Director), star power (Star1, Star2, Star3, Star4), number of votes (No_of_votes), and box office earnings (Gross).
+The dataset also contains a summary of the movie (Overview) which allows the users to quickly understand if the story is something they would prefer or not.

 ## License